gernest/wuxia/doc/README.md

 wuxia is a potable static web solution.
 Wuxia allows you to create, build and deploy static websites.

+The main motivation behind this is to open up ways for people in my country to write technical documents  i.e books, articles, etc and also have access to the documents.
+This can fit to different use cases depending on who is using it.

 Wuxia is made up of components that when combined together forms a powerful solution for the static web fans.
 It ships with a static site generator, static site server, a `git push` based static site builder and a multi domain static